xdeama/personal-site-hugo/hugo/content/en/consulting/projects.md

 ## Development of a Holiday Resort Project
-### **October 2018 — July 2021** | Head of IT at Habona Invest
+### **October 2018 — July 2021** | Head of IT
+*Habona Invest GmbH, Frankfurt am Main, Germany*

-As Head of IT, I was responsible for the IT of a holiday resort development project on the Adriatic coast.
+As Head of IT, I was responsible for all things IT of a holiday resort development project on the Adriatic coast.
 On behalf of the newly founded subsidiary Pareus, an area was developed and built with holiday apartments, centrally supplied with WiFi, TV, telephone, locking systems, etc., in the style of a hotel resort.

 As the first project of Pareus Resorts, this greenfield posed special challenges during the COVID-19 pandemic in the construction project and in building expertise and staff.